James-Yu/LaTeX-Workshop/README.md

 > This package is an independent fork and is not the official `James-Yu.latex-workshop` marketplace release.
 > For compatibility, settings and command IDs still use the existing `latex-workshop.*` prefix.

-The project aims to provide core features for LaTeX typesetting with Visual Studio Code while keeping compatibility with existing LaTeX Workshop setups.
+The project aims to preserve the core features needed for LaTeX typesetting in Visual Studio Code while keeping practical compatibility with existing LaTeX Workshop setups.

 This secure build is intentionally narrower than upstream.
 It focuses on core authoring and compilation workflows and does not include Live Share integration, the internal PDF preview server/viewer, SyncTeX, texdoc, or external formatter/linter execution.